Jenrikku/MIPSPipelining/README.md

 # MIPS Pipeline Simulator

 Making use of a reduced set of instructions from the MIPS architecture, this program can interprete and execute assembly code as well as find possible data hazards according to the standard 5-stage MIPS pipeline.

+This project was made as a task for the [UIB](https://uib.eu).

 ## Features